 The following are the different stages of colorectal cancer:

-After the determination of stage, the doctor chooses the best suitable treatment options for the patient.
+After the determination of the stage, the doctor chooses the best suitable treatment options for the patient.
 The treatment plan prepared is specific to every patient and is best suited to meet the individual needs.
 The treatment plan may include the following options.

 Different types of surgery options can be used as per the identified stage of colorectal cancer.
 Surgery can be divided into two major segments: Early stage colorectal cancer surgery and advanced stage colorectal cancer surgery.